3040 Pioneer Avenue, Pittsburgh,

 exhuberance and leadership qualities to the families of St. Pius in

 new assignment as the sixth paster of St. Pius X Roman Catholic Church during

 a Mass in April 2013 celebrated with Bishop David Zubik.
-He is currently the
+In September 2015,

-Pastor of three distinct churches, all within close proximity to each
+currently the Pastor of four distinct churches, all within close proximity of

 The congregations of Saint Catherine of

-Sienna, and now St. Pius X and Our Lady of Loreto, here in Brookline, are
+Sienna, and now Brookline's St. Pius X, Our Lady of Loreto, and Resurrection,

-fortunate to have such a fine man leading the way through these difficult and
+are fortunate to have such a fine man leading the way through these difficult

 the second decade of the 21st Century and beyond.